 Answer: I am not Dirt’s keeper ~ I am her wife, her partner, and her best friend.
 I love her and support her exactly the way she is.
 Love is not about trying to change someone.

 Also, I don’t buy into the BS that women should have to “be nice” in our communication style.
-(Unfortunately, so many women have subconsciously bought into the “be nice” message, and these are the women who are asking this question).
+(Unfortunately, so many women have subconsciously bought into the “be nice” message, and these are the very same women who are typically asking this question).

 Furthermore, and most importantly, I agree with Dirt.
-We have very different communication styles and very different ways of saying the same thing, but…bottom line, make no mistake: we are saying the same thing.
+We may have very different communication styles and may have very different ways of saying the same thing, but…bottom line, make no mistake: we are saying the same thing.

-FAQ #5: “Why is Dirt against trans people?
-Why is Dirt so ‘transphobic’?
+FAQ #4: “Why is Dirt against trans people?
 Why not just live and let live?
 People are prejudiced against lesbians, so shouldn’t lesbians support the trans community the way lesbians want to be supported?
 Why does Dirt care about trans issues; why doesn’t she mind her own business?” (etc., etc., etc.)

 Answer: Sigh.
 This is going to be a long answer…